Last Updated on October 12, 2023

 Table of Contents

 Food scraps don’t break down in a landfill.
-Instead, they produce methane gas, which is 30x more potent than carbon dioxide.
+Instead, they produce methane gas which is 30 times more potent than carbon dioxide.

-Anyone can compost – even if you live in an apartment or have limited space.
-I highly recommend investing in countertop compost bins, because you can just add your food scraps to it as you cook throughout the week.
+Anyone can compost — even if you live in an apartment or have limited space.
+I highly recommend investing in a kitchen composter, because you can just add your food scraps to it as you cook throughout the week.

 what can I use as a countertop compost bin?

-If you’re on a budget or just starting out, you can use any sealable container as a countertop compost bin.
-Plastic takeout containers (like the kind wonton soup come in), coffee containers, ice cream containers, and metal tins are all great options.
+If you’re on a budget or just starting out, you can use any sealable container as a small compost bin.
+Plastic takeout containers (like the kind wonton soup comes in), coffee containers, ice cream containers, and metal tins are all great options.

-Before you start using an impromptu countertop compost bin, make sure to wash it out really good first.
-Especially if there was oil, meat or dairy inside of it at any point, as these are much harder to compost.
+Before you start using an impromptu countertop compost bin, make sure to wash it out really well first.
+Especially if there was oil, meat, or dairy inside of it at any point, as these are much harder to compost.

-Keep in mind, these aren’t meant for long term use.
-When you’re ready, you can switch over to a countertop compost bin like the ones I’ll be discussing in this article.
+Keep in mind that these aren’t meant for long term use.
+When you’re ready, you can switch over to a kitchen compost bin like the ones I’ll be discussing in this article.

-Countertop compost bins smell only if they’re done incorrectly, aka not sealed properly.
+Countertop compost bins smell only if they’re done incorrectly, meaning not sealed properly.

-Most countertop compost bins sold online (which I’ll be discussing later in this post) have a built-in compartment at the top for a charcoal filter that helps curb odor.
+Most indoor compost bins sold online have a built-in compartment at the top for a charcoal filter that helps curb odor.
 You must replace the filters every three to six months, otherwise you may start to smell the compost inside the pail.